RafKorz/FigureAnimation/README.md

 # FigureAnimation
-Animation of figure in Java
+Animation of figure in Java - simple app with animation.